Hang Out With Sharks in This Insane Underwater Adventure

-There aren’t too many parts of the world where you can observe a 19-foot Great White in its natural habitat—and even fewer where you can stay dry while doing so.
-Adventure Bay Charters, a Port Lincoln-based operator, allows you to do just that, with its six-seat Aqua Sub—a glass-windowed pod that sits four feet below the water surface—fastened to the back of a yacht.
-Seasickness can be an issue, so bring tablets.
+There aren’t too many parts of the world where you can observe a great white shark in its natural habitat — and even fewer where you can stay dry while doing so.

-The full-day itinerary takes guests to the Neptune Islands, 70 kilometers off the South Australian coast, where a breeding site of New Zealand fur seals offers regular sustenance for the toothy predators.
-The sharks are drawn to the pod by low-frequency sounds, before receding into the murky depths, their curiosity satisfied ($321 per person).
+The full-day itinerary takes guests to the Neptune Islands, about 40 miles off the South Australian coast, where a breeding site of New Zealand fur seals offers regular sustenance for the great whites.

 The sharks are drawn to the Aqua Sub by sound vibrations, before receding into the murky depths, their curiosity satisfied.
 Using sound is an eco-friendly way to attract the sharks, rather than putting any bait in the water.
 (If you’re wondering what kind of sound, according to Adventure Bay Charters, the sharks’ favorite music is by AC/DC.)